iuuukhueeee/Yusou/README.md

 # Motivation

-I always love open-source software, and I'm a huge believer that OSS can make someone's life better so I take proud for what I built.
+I always love open-source software, I take proud for what I built because I'm a huge believer that OSS can make someone's life better.
 That is why Yusou is and will be always completely free, life is hard enough.
-At least, I want to change someone's life even if it is just a small thing.
+At least, I want to change someone's life even if it was just a small thing.